shopsys/monorepo-tools/docs/cookbook/jenkins-configuration.md

 /usr/bin/docker exec $JOB_NAME-shopsys-framework-php-fpm php phing db-create test-db-create build-demo-ci
 ```

+*Note: In this step you were using multiple Phing targets.
+More information about what Phing targets are and how they work can be found in [Console Commands for Application Management (Phing Targets)](/docs/introduction/console-commands-for-application-management-phing-targets.md)*

 Our template is done, now we just need to create actual jobs from this template.

 ### Special Jobs